lalithl1993/AWS-CSA-2019-study-notes/Course/Application Services/README.md

 * Scaled automatically
 * You can throttle requests
 * Connect to CloudWatch to log all requests.

+*- VPC link is used (with vpc enpoints(eg s3 endpoint)) to access resourcses privatly(without internet) with in AWS VPC(works with direct connect as well)
+* -uses iam policies for access control..
 *- //todo learn access policies

 *- //todo learn more on settings
 *- //todo default security provided in api g
 *- //todo cashing options